 Hoot Owl Ranch boasts two serene cabins, which feature full bathrooms and kitchens as well as comfortable bedrooms.
 While cabin accommodations are cozy, you’ll want to spend most of your time outdoors.
 By day, the owners are happy to give visitors a peek at the day-to-day operations of the working cattle ranch.
 They also host ATV tours and hiking excursions and offer top-notch deer and turkey hunting opportunities.
 While you're there, be sure to take a look at the Old Maid Rock located on the property.

-The Hitching Post Bed & Breakfast and Ranch provides the perfect backdrop for a true Western experience.
+Hitching Post Lodging & Ranch provides the perfect backdrop for a true Western experience.
 Traversing the expansive ranch by day and singing around a campfire by night, travelers to this piece of Oklahoma panhandle experience authentic ranch life.
-Check in to this B&B and you’ll be offered a ride in the same stagecoach that carried U.S. mail in 1882.
+Check in to this B&B and snap a photo of the same stagecoach that carried U.S. mail in 1882.

 One of the earliest signs of exploration in the area can be found on the property’s famous Autograph Rock.
 This rock is where Spanish conquistador Coronado scrawled his signature in 1541 and many more Santa Fe Trail travelers made their mark in the same place throughout the 1800s.
 Besides the history, travelers are also drawn to this ranch for peace and quiet.

-Another draw to this ranch is the opportunity to take part in ranch labor.
-Depending on what time of year you visit, you could be recruited to help out with the cattle drive or calf branding.
+Another draw to this ranch is the opportunity to experience the great outdoors.
 The ranch boasts endless activities to keep visitors entertained.
-Fishing is a popular activity and hunting enthusiasts are drawn to the property for the abundant deer, antelope and quail.
-The Hitching Post offers an unmatched Old West experience by offering overnight trail rides complete with horseback riding and campfire cooking.
+Fishing is a popular activity, and hunting enthusiasts are drawn to the property for the abundant deer, antelope and quail.
+The Hitching Post offers an unmatched Old West experience by offering guided trail rides complete with horseback riding.

 Nearby Black Mesa State Park & Nature Preserve offers endless opportunities for outdoor recreation.
 A hike up Black Mesa Summit Trail will take you through a rugged landscape all the way up to the highest point in the state at 4,973 feet above sea level.
 Your hard work will be rewarded with a breathtaking view of vistas over Oklahoma, New Mexico and Colorado.